 Dinners just got an upgrade with this side dish recipe for Parmesan and garlic Roasted fresh Broccoli, it really will be The Best Broccoli of Your Life!

-I recently came across a blog post titled, The Best Broccoli of Your Life on an amazing blog called, The Amateur Gourmet.
+I discovered roasted broccoli on a blog post titled, The Best Broccoli of Your Life on an amazing blog called, The Amateur Gourmet.

 I read the recipe (which is a recipe by the barefoot Contessa) and thought it sounded good, but as much as I love broccoli, it’s just broccoli – how good could it be?
 I saved the post and moved on.